-How to Use Google Ads Keyword Forecast Tool for Predictive Keyword Research
+How To Use Google Ads Keyword Forecast Tool For Predictive Keyword Research

 - Select Add keywords, and voila!

-How to See Keyword Trends in Google Ads
+How To See Keyword Trends In Google Ads

-The best way to see keyword trends in Google Ads is via the historical metrics section.
+The best way to see keyword trends in Google Ads is within the “Saved keywords” section from the left-hand navigation.

-Click the Historical Metrics tab to view:
+Click the Saved keywords tab to view:

 - Average monthly searches.